GuildCrafts/web-development-js/index.md

 # Goal Library for Learners Guild

-Browse the goals on the left, organized by their level.
+Browse the goals in the menu, organized by their level.

 ---